Louis Richardson: Hero of WW1 - North Staffordshire

 He is remembered on the Loos Memorial panel 103-105

-He is remembered on the Hanley Town Hall Memorial as well asnon the Royal Doulton, Burslem, Memorial.
+He is remembered on the Hanley Town Hall Memorial as well as on the Royal Doulton Burslem Memorial.

-Contemporary newspapers articles of the Staffordshire Sentinel mention both Lewis (Louis) and John being reported Killed dated 03.01.1916 and 06.12.1917 and show that both had worked at Messrs Doulton Ltd prior to military enlistment.
+Contemporary newspaper articles of the Staffordshire Sentinel mention both Lewis (Louis) and John being reported killed, dated 03.01.1916 and 06.12.1917, and show that both had worked at Messrs Doulton Ltd before military enlistment.

-It is at this point the spelling of Lewis becomes Louis and as such this is the specific spelling used on his memorial with the Commonwealth War Graves Commission.
+It is at this point that the spelling of Lewis becomes Louis, and as such, this is the specific spelling used on his memorial with the Commonwealth War Graves Commission.

-Pte 15283 John Richardson killed in action 2nd July 1915, 7th Battalion North Staffordshire Regiment in Mesopotamia, remembered on the Basra War Memorial as well as Hanley Town hall memorial and the Royal Doulton, Burslem, Memorial.
+Pte 15283 John Richardson killed in action on 2nd July 1915, 7th Battalion North Staffordshire Regiment in Mesopotamia, remembered on the Basra War Memorial as well as the Hanley Town Hall memorial and the Royal Doulton, Burslem, Memorial.

-Pte 29215 James Richardson 3rd Battalion Notts and Derbyshire Regiment, of 26 Picton Street, Hanley, he survived the war being discharged due to sickness and awarded the Silver War Badge.
-He had served in the Balkans area and was awarded the 1914-15 Star, British War Medal and Victory Medal.
+Pte 29215 James Richardson, 3rd Battalion Notts and Derbyshire Regiment, of 26 Picton Street, Hanley, survived the war, being discharged due to sickness and awarded the Silver War Badge.
+He had served in the Balkans area and was awarded the 1914-15 Star, British War Medal, and Victory Medal.

 SOURCES.